dart-lang/sdk/pkg/js/README.md

 Use this package when you want to call JavaScript APIs from Dart code, or vice versa.

 This package's main library, `js`, provides annotations and functions that let you specify how your Dart code interoperates with JavaScript code.
 The Dart-to-JavaScript compilers — dartdevc and dart2js — recognize these annotations, using them to connect your Dart code with JavaScript.

 **Important:** This library supersedes `dart:js`, so don't import `dart:js`.
 Instead, import `package:js/js.dart`.

 A second library in this package, `js_util`, provides low-level utilities that you can use when it isn't possible to wrap JavaScript with a static, annotated API.

-## Example

-See the [Chart.js Dart API](https://github.com/google/chartjs.dart/) for an end-to-end example.

 ## Usage